Medically reviewed by Drugs.com. Last updated on Aug 1, 2022.

-When instilled in the eye, Betoptic S® Ophthalmic Suspension 0.25% has the action of reducing elevated intraocular pressure, whether or not accompanied by glaucoma.
+When instilled in the eye, Betoptic S has the action of reducing elevated IOP, whether or not accompanied by glaucoma.
 Ophthalmic betaxolol has minimal effect on pulmonary and cardiovascular parameters.

 The onset of action with betaxolol can generally be noted within 30 minutes and the maximum effect can usually be detected 2 hours after topical administration.
-A single dose provides a 12-hour reduction in intraocular pressure.
-In some patients, the intraocular pressure lowering responses to BETOPTIC S® may require a few weeks to stabilize.
+A single dose provides a 12-hour reduction in IOP.
+In some patients, the IOP lowering responses to Betoptic S may require a few weeks to stabilize.
 As with any new medication, careful monitoring of patients is advised.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-In a variety of in vitro and in vivo bacterial and mammalian cell assays, betaxolol HCl was nonmutagenic.
+In a variety of in vitro and in vivo bacterial and mammalian cell assays, betaxolol HCl was not mutagenic.

-In controlled, double-masked studies, the magnitude and duration of the ocular hypotensive effect of Betoptic S® Ophthalmic Suspension 0.25% and BETOPTIC® Ophthalmic Solution 0.5% were clinically equivalent.
-BETOPTIC S® Suspension was significantly more comfortable than BETOPTIC® Solution.
+In controlled double-masked studies, the magnitude and duration of the ocular hypotensive effect of Betoptic S (betaxolol hydrochloride ophthalmic suspension) 0.25% and BETOPTIC (betaxolol hydrochloride ophthalmic solution) 0.5% were clinically equivalent.

-Betoptic S® Ophthalmic Suspension 0.25% is supplied as follows: 2.5, 5, 10 and 15 mL in plastic ophthalmic DROP-TAINER® dispensers.
-Tamper evidence is provided with a shrink band around the closure and neck area of the DROP-TAINER® package.
+Betoptic S (betaxolol hydrochloride ophthalmic suspension), 0.25% is supplied as follows: 10 mL and 15 mL in plastic ophthalmic dispensers.
+Tamper evidence is provided with a shrink band around the closure and neck area of the package.